Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Beamformer Design for SPIM-ISAC

 Given the analog beamformer $\mathbf{F}_\mathrm{RF}^{(i)}$ as in (\ref{Frf}), the baseband beamformer is computed by minimizing the Euclidean distance between the hybrid beamformer and the joint radar-communications (JRC) beamformer, which is defined as $\mathbf{F}_\mathrm{CR}[m]\in \mathbb{C}^{N_\mathrm{T}\times N_\mathrm{S}}$.
 Specifically, $\mathbf{F}_\mathrm{CR}[m]$ is composed of radar-only beamformer $\mathbf{F}_\mathrm{R}$ and the unconstrained communication-only beamformer $\mathbf{F}_\mathrm{opt}[m]\in\mathbb{C}^{N_\mathrm{T}\times N_\mathrm{S}}$ (which can be obtained through the singular value decomposition (SVD) of $\mathbf{H}[m]$ (i.e., the singular vectors corresponding to the $N_\mathrm{S}$ largest singular values of $\mathbf{H}[m]$)~\cite{heath2016overview}).
 Then, the JRC beamformer is defined as

-where $\boldsymbol{\Pi}[m]\in\mathbb{C}^{K\times N_\mathrm{S}}$ is a unitary matrix providing the change of dimensions between $\mathbf{F}_\mathrm{R}$ and $\mathbf{F}_\mathrm{opt}[m]$.
-In (\ref{Fcr}), $0\leq \varepsilon\leq 1$ represents the trade-off parameter between the radar and communications tasks.
+where $\boldsymbol{\Pi}[m]\in\mathbb{C}^{K\times N_\mathrm{S}}$ is a unitary matrix providing the change of dimensions between $\mathbf{F}_\mathrm{R}$ and $\mathbf{F}_\mathrm{opt}[m]$. {In (\ref{Fcr}), $0\leq \varepsilon\leq 1$ represents the trade-off parameter between the radar and communications tasks.
 In particular, $\varepsilon=1$ ($\varepsilon = 0$) corresponds to the communications-only (radar-only) design.
-In ISAC, $\varepsilon$ controls the trade-off between the accuracy/prominence of S\&C tasks~\cite{elbir_thz_jrc_Magazine_Elbir2022Aug}.
-The selection procedure of $\varepsilon$ in the relevant literature includes the ratio of power budgets~\cite{tradeoff_parameterSelection_Chiriyath2015Sep} and the signal durations percentages of the coherent processing interval~\cite{tradeoff_CPI_Dokhanchi2019Feb} allocated for radar and communications tasks.
-Since $\mathbf{F}_\mathrm{CR}[m]$ in (\ref{Fcr}) includes the unknown term $\boldsymbol{\Pi}[m]$, we follow an alternating optimization approach, wherein the baseband beamformer $\mathbf{F}_\mathrm{BB}^{(i)}[m]$ and the auxiliary matrix $\boldsymbol{\Pi}[m]$ are optimized one-by-one while the other term is fixed.
+In ISAC, $\varepsilon$ controls the trade-off between the accuracy/prominence of sensing and communications tasks~\cite{elbir_thz_jrc_Magazine_Elbir2022Aug}.
+The selection procedure of $\varepsilon$ in the relevant literature includes the ratio of power budgets~\cite{tradeoff_parameterSelection_Chiriyath2015Sep} and the signal durations percentages of the coherent processing interval~\cite{tradeoff_CPI_Dokhanchi2019Feb} allocated for radar and communications tasks.} {Different beamformer designs may also be employed by tuning the trade-off parameter $\varepsilon$.
+For instance, the transmitted waveform can be optimized given the desired radar beampattern and the desired constellation symbol matrix~\cite{fanLiu_waveformDesign_Liu2018Jun}.
+However, our formulation in (\ref{Fcr}) provides a simple architecture to design the JRC hybrid beamformer that is obtained via conventional optimization techniques applied to communications-only systems~\cite{hybridBFAltMin,mimoRFChainHybrid}.}